Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Mathematical Model

 \subsection{Signal Model}

-Each physiological source can generate discrete events (e.g., heartbeats, uterine contractions, bowel contractions) that propagate through the abdominal tissue via volume conduction and are detected as EHG signals.
-The primary objective is to decompose the observed multi-channel signal into a cardiac component consisting of impulse trains from heartbeats, a uterine component, a bowel component, and a residual baseline containing respiratory artifacts and other unmodeled sources.
+Each physiological source can generate discrete events (e.g., heartbeats, uterine contractions) that propagate through the abdominal tissue via volume conduction and are detected as EHG signals.
+The primary objective is to decompose the observed multi-channel signal into a cardiac component consisting of impulse trains from heartbeats, a uterine component, and a residual baseline containing respiratory artifacts and other unmodeled sources.

-The observed EHG signal in each channel $\chanindex\in\{1,\ldots,\numchannels\}$ is modeled as a superposition of physiological impulse trains from multiple organs, an unknown baseline signal, and deterministic power supply interference.
-In the distributional sense, we have
+The observed EHG signal in each channel $\chanindex\in\{1,\ldots,\numchannels\}$ is modeled as a superposition of physiological impulse trains from multiple organs, a baseline signal satisfying the following regularity condition, and deterministic power supply interference.